stridecolossus/JOVE/docs/blog/part-4-models/texture-fonts.md

 }
 ```

-Next each valid combination of characters is iterated over:
+The following loop then iterates of each valid pair of characters:

 ```java
 int end = end();